 Retroactive criminal legislation is always impermissible.
 Some argue that war crimes and other “obvious” crimes at common law do not require statutes to enforce retrospectively.

-Retroactive civil legislation’s permissibility is based on the right of property and the rights infringed, while retroactive procedural legislation is more likely to be permissable, particularly if it protects or grants additional rights and benefits the citizen.
+Retroactive civil legislation’s permissibility is based on the right of property, and the rights infringed.
+In contrast, retroactive procedural legislation is more likely to be permissible, particularly if it protects or grants additional rights and benefits citizens.